-EL PASO CORPORATION AND ITS AFFILIATES MAY SELL UNITS OR OTHER LIMITED PARTNER INTERESTS IN THE TRADING MARKET, WHICH COULD REDUCE THE MARKET PRICE OF OUR COMMON UNITS.
+EL PASO CORPORATION AND ITS AFFILIATES MAY SELL UNITS OR OTHER LIMITED PARTNER INTERESTS IN THE TRADING MARKET, WHICH COULD REDUCE THE MARKET PRICE OF COMMON UNITS.

-As of the date of this prospectus, El Paso Corporation and its affiliates own 11,674,275 common units and 10,937,500 Series C units that may ultimately be converted into common units.
+As of April 20, 2004, El Paso Corporation and its affiliates own 10,310,045 common units and 10,937,500 Series C units that may ultimately be converted into common units.
 In the future, they may acquire additional interest or dispose of some or all of their interest.
-If they were to dispose of a substantial portion of their interest in the trading markets, it could reduce the market price of our common units.
-Our partnership agreement, and other agreements to which we are party, allow our general partner and certain of its affiliates to cause us to register for sale the partnership interests held by such persons, including common units.
-These registration rights allow our general partner and its affiliates to request registration of those partnership interests and to include any of those securities in a registration of other capital securities by us.
+If they were to dispose of a substantial portion of their interest in the trading markets, it could reduce the market price of common units.
+Our partnership agreement, and other agreements to which we are party, allow our general partner and certain of its subsidiaries to cause us to register for sale the partnership interests held by such persons, including common units.
+These registration rights allow our general partner and its subsidiaries to request registration of those partnership interests and to include any of those securities in a registration of other capital securities by us.